Today (March 11, 2015): Review of the Sofitel Legend The Grand Amsterdam (Netherlands).

 CONS & THINGS TO KNOW

 For lovers of history, hopeful romantics, and jet-setting travelers alike, a visit to Sofitel Legend The Grand Amsterdam is an absolute must.
-This is one of the city’s most iconic and prestigious addresses, and we highly recommend it.
+This is one of the city’s most iconic and prestigious addresses, and I highly recommend it.
 I could not find real faults during my stay, perhaps just some very minor details that you may want to know when considering a stay here:

 - Breakfast is excellent with significant attention to details, but obviously pricey (€37,5 per person).
 Make sure you book a breakfast inclusive package.
+When you book via Virtuoso, breakfast is always offered as a complimentary perk.

 - Food at the hotel is excellent, although the dinner portions at Le Petit Bistro are rather small for a brasserie-style restaurant.